wojtekmaj/react-pdf/README.md

 ### Installation

-~~Add React-PDF to your project by executing `npm install --save react-pdf`.~~ Coming soon!
-See [temporary instructions](https://github.com/wojtekmaj/react-pdf/issues/6).
+Add React-PDF to your project by executing `npm install --save react-pdf`.

 ### Usage